wduminy/bevy-cheatbook/src/programming/systems.md

 Sometimes you don't want Bevy to run your system for you.
 In that case, don't add it to a schedule.

-If you are a writing a system that you want to call yourself whenever you want (such as on a button press), you can do that using [one-shot systems][cb::oneshot].
+If you are writing a system that you want to call yourself whenever you want (such as on a button press), you can do that using [one-shot systems][cb::oneshot].